Talks

 - Subrahmanya Swamy Peruru (EE @ IIT Kanpur): Cascade Bandits for Cognitive Radio Networks: Minimizing Probing Cost through Sequential Learning

-- Shubhada Agrawal (ECE @ IISc): Information Theoretic Lower Bounds for Sequential Learning
+- Shubhada Agrawal (ECE @ IISc): How Many Samples Are Necessary?
+Tight Bounds for Sequential Hypothesis Testing with KL-inf and e-Processes

-- Danish Pruthi (CDS @ IISc): Natural Language Processing
+- Danish Pruthi (CDS @ IISc): Plagiarism in AI Generated Research

 Ajit Rajwade